schedule

 applicability

-The e-invoice primarily covers Business-to-Government (B2G) and Business-to-Business (B2B) transactions away.
+The e-invoice primarily covers Business-to-Government (B2G), Business to Customer (B2C) and Business-to-Business (B2B) transactions away.

 format